Célébration en montagne savoyarde

 Are the festivals accessible to children?

-Which non-alcoholic drink is typical of the festivals?
+What non-alcoholic drink is typical of the festivals?

 Hot spiced apple juice or artisanal syrups (blueberry, wild raspberry) are very common and delicious.